BarbaraC12/RRRRubyyy/README.md

-Exercices Ruby 3 octobre 2019 a Toulouse contributeurs : Barbara Cano, Koudjo, Mahmoud Chazli, SarahB, Arnaud Astouri
+Exercices Ruby October 3rd 2019 from Toulouse contributor : Barbara Cano, Koudjo, Mahmoud Chazli, SarahB, Arnaud Astouri

 The file ib/00_hello.rb consists to have a program that asks the user his name and say hello.